basheeralhamdani/habit_tracker/issue_template.md

-# User Story: Personalize a Habit with Color
+# Personalize a Habit with Color

 **Title:**
 _As a user, I want to assign a specific color to each habit to make it personal to me._